Pakistani Americans: Politics

 In the past, especially during the Cold War and the War on Terror under the Bush administration, there was the perceived notion that Republicans were more pro-Pakistani than Democrats.
 However, that trend reversed itself from 2011 onwards.
 Since then, there has been an increasing anti-Pakistani sentiment among Republican congressman which has alienated some Pakistani-Americans.
 Some Republican presidential candidates have criticised the Democrats policy toward Pakistan.
 During the 2012 Republican Party presidential debates, the Republican candidates questioned whether the United States could trust Pakistan.
 Texas governor Rick Perry called Pakistan unworthy of US aid because it had not done enough to help fight al-Qaeda.
 In the same year a bill was introduced by Dana Rohrabacher in the US House of Representatives proposing a hefty reduction in aid to Pakistan.
 President Obama has vowed to veto any proposed anti-Pakistan bills.
 President Obama also courted the Pakistani-American community for votes and money for his 2012 re-election campaign.
 In March 2012, Obama traveled to Houston, Texas for this purpose and at a dinner organised by Pakistani entrepreneurs, the President managed to raise $3.4 million in just a few hours for his re-election campaign.
 President Obama also pledged to continue sending aid and selling military equipment to Pakistan.
 According to polls, most Pakistani-Americans have now switched their votes to the Democratic Party.

-In 2013, during the second inauguration of Barack Obama, the re-elected President praised the members of the Pakistani community in America and said, “I am about to go speak to the crowd in Chicago, but I wanted to thank you first.
+In 2013, during the second inauguration of Barack Obama, the re-elected President praised the members of the Pakistani community in America and said, "I am about to go speak to the crowd in Chicago, but I wanted to thank you first.
 I want you to know that this was not fate and it was not an accident.
-You made this happen.”
+You made this happen."
 Talking to the Daily Times via telephone, US business leader Muhammad Saeed Sheikh said Obama in his address told that he would spend the rest of his presidency honoring the Pakistani-American support and doing what he can to finish what he started.
 Obama continued his praise and said, "You organised yourselves block by block.
 You took ownership of this campaign 5 and 10 dollars at a time.
 And when it was not easy, you pressed forward."

 In the 2016 presidential election, a majority of Pakistani Americans (88%) voted for Hillary Clinton.
-A exit poll conducted by AALDEF showed that an overwhelming majority (89%) of Pakistani Americans backed Joe Biden in the 2020 presidential election.
+An exit poll conducted by AALDEF showed that an overwhelming majority (89%) of Pakistani Americans backed Joe Biden in the 2020 presidential election.

 In January 2019, Sadaf Jaffer became the first female Pakistani-American mayor, the first female Muslim American mayor, and the first female South Asian mayor in the United States, of Montgomery in Somerset County, New Jersey.

-In January, 2021, Ali Zaidi (lawyer) became the first deputy White House National Climate Advisor serving in the Joe Biden administration.
+In January 2021, Ali Zaidi (lawyer) became the first deputy White House National Climate Advisor serving in the Joe Biden administration.

-In March, 2021, President Biden nominated Dilawar Syed to serve as Deputy Administrator of the Small Business Administration.
+In March 2021, President Biden nominated Dilawar Syed to serve as Deputy Administrator of the Small Business Administration.

-In June, 2021, Lina Khan became the Chair of the Federal Trade Commission.
+In June 2021, Lina Khan became the Chair of the Federal Trade Commission.